devleaks/followthegreens/docs/beta.md

 # Follow Me Car Tests

-Follow me car is available with limited functions.
+Follow me car is available for testing.
-The car still does not move on its own and follows edges with sharp turn.

 If preference